• Contact Us

 Minutes after President Irfaan Ali hammered home the fact that Essequibo belongs to Guyana, the country’s 60th Independence Anniversary celebration on Fort Island, Essequibo River was marred by problems with the hoisting of a large Golden Arrowhead at midnight atop a very tall flagstaff.

-Despite repeated efforts by Guyana Defence Force soldiers to raise the National Flag, that symbol of nationhood could not go further than just below half-staff.
+Despite repeated efforts by Guyana Defence Force (GDF) soldiers to raise the national flag, that symbol of nationhood could not go further than just below half-staff.

-The substituted National Flag (at left) and the stuck one at right.
+The substituted national flag (left) and the stuck one (right).

-Dr Ali thanked the United States, Caribbean Community (CARICOM), Commonwealth, Organisation of American States and partner nations that have stood with Guyana and affirmed that Venezuela’s threat to this country’s sovereignty was unacceptable.
+Dr Ali thanked the United States, Caribbean Community (CARICOM), Commonwealth of Nations, Organisation of American States and partner nations that have stood with Guyana and affirmed that Venezuela’s threat to this country’s sovereignty was unacceptable.

 Share this: